built-on-openfin/workspace-starter/how-to/workspace-platform-starter/client/src/modules/endpoint/example-notification-source/README.md

 This module uses a number of endpoints that are provided by a single example endpoint module.
 This can be swapped out for another endpoint as long as it supports the action and requestStream methods and supports the same types.

+**This is just an example and would need additional logic/defensive coding if you were going to build a real implementation**.

 A stripped down endpoint provider that just shows the information related to this notification source is shown below:

 ```json